SaaS-Technologies-LLC/Eazure/README.md

 ## Overview

-Eazure is a Python package that serves as a comprehensive wrapper for Azure utilities.
+Eazure (Easy Azure) is a Python package that serves as a comprehensive wrapper for Azure utilities.
 It simplifies and streamlines interactions with various Azure services, providing easy-to-use functions for downloading and uploading blobs, managing tables, handling queues, and more.

 ## Features